Railway Enthusiasts Society: Current excursions and tours

-In recent years the Society has continued to increase its membership and trips and tours profile.
-Two particular excursions are widely popular and book out weeks in advance every year.
-Waves & Wheels takes passengers from Auckland to the Bay of Islands and return completing various sectors of travel by rail, coach and Fullers Ferries catamaran.
-Seatrain offers a similar experience, operating between Auckland and Mount Maunganui.

-Other regular trips have included the "Snowball Express" from Auckland to Ohakune and Mount Ruapehu by Silver Fern railcar, "Rally Spectators Special" from Auckland to Northland for an exclusive viewing of the Rally of New Zealand, "Fieldays by Fern" to the National Agricultural Fieldays by Silver Fern railcar, and various extended tours giving thorough coverage of both the North and South Islands.
+Since 2000, the Society has continued to increase its membership and trips and tours profile.
+Regular trips include the "Snowball Express" from Auckland to Ohakune and Mount Ruapehu by Silver Fern railcar, the "Rally Spectators Special" from Auckland to Northland, "Fieldays by Fern" to the National Agricultural Fieldays by Silver Fern railcar, and various extended tours giving thorough coverage of both the North and South Islands.

-The Whangamomona Republic Day trains are popular, with trains from Auckland, Hamilton and Palmerston North carrying thousands of passengers to the festivities.
-The fifteen carriage train operated for the 2005 event was featured in Marcus Lush's "Off the Rails" television series.
+The Whangamomona Republic Day trains run from Auckland, Hamilton and Palmerston North.
+The 15 carriage train operated for the 2005 event was featured in Marcus Lush's "Off the Rails" television series.
 The Society has also operated short one-hour rides around the circuit formed by Auckland's Auckland–Newmarket Line, North Island Main Trunk Railway and North Auckland Line, usually pulled by JA 1250.

-Overseas Tours are open to Society member's only and have included recent visits to Canada and the northern states of the US, recent visits to almost all the states in Australia and the most recent visit to Great Britain.
+Overseas Tours, open to Society members, have included visits to Canada and the northern states of the US, ralmost all the states in Australia and Great Britain.